apache/arrow/docs/source/developers/cpp/building.rst

 .. note::

-   These built types provide suitable optimization/debug flags by default but you can change them by specifying ``-DARROW_C_FLAGS_${BUILD_TYPE}=...`` and/or ``-DARROW_CXX_FLAGS_${BUILD_TYPE}=...``. ``${BUILD_TYPE}`` is upper
+   These build types provide suitable optimization/debug flags by default but you can change them by specifying ``-DARROW_C_FLAGS_${BUILD_TYPE}=...`` and/or ``-DARROW_CXX_FLAGS_${BUILD_TYPE}=...``. ``${BUILD_TYPE}`` is upper